 Julie's warmth and exceptional vocal talents have fast made her a new leading lady of the Australian stage.
 As a concert artist and theatrical performer, Julie sings music across a number of genres including musical theatre, opera, operetta and classical cross-over.

-Julie began working with Opera Australia in 2015 as a member of the Moffatt Oxenbould Young Artist Program and performed the roles of Susanna in Le nozze di Figaro and Voce dal Ciel in Don Carlos whilst covering Musetta in La Boheme and Zerlina in Don Giovanni in her first year.
-In 2016, Julie continues as a member of the Young Artist Program and performs the role of Musetta, appears as Princess Ninetta in Love of Three Oranges and as the Woodbird in The Ring for the National company.
+Julie began working with Opera Australia in 2015 as a member of the Moffatt Oxenbould Young Artist Program and over two years, performed the roles of Susanna in Le nozze di Figaro, Voce dal Ciel in Don Carlos, Musetta, Princess Ninetta in Love of Three Oranges and the Woodbird in The Ring for the National company.

-In 2017, Julie appears as a Principal with Opera Australia once again.
-Her roles include: Musetta in La Boheme, Girofle /Girofla in Two Weddings, One Bride – a French Morrocan influenced new operetta created by Robert Greene, Flower Maiden 2 in Parsifal and Hanna Glawari in The Merry Widow.
-Concert performances include: AR Rahman in the Asia Topa Festival, Melbourne and joining the elite line up for the BRAVO Cruise with Jose Carreras later this year.
+In 2017, Julie appeared as a Principal with Opera Australia once again.
+Latest roles include: Musetta in La Boheme, Girofle /Girofla in Two Weddings, One Bride – a new operetta created by Robert Greene, Flower Maiden 2 in Parsifal and Hanna Glawari in The Merry Widow.
+Concert performances include: AR Rahman in the Asia Topa Festival, Melbourne and joining the elite line up for the BRAVO Cruise with Jose Carreras.

 For more information about Julie Lea Goodwin visit: www.julieleagoodwin.com